csinva/hierarchical-dnn-interpretations/README.md

-Code for using / reproducing ACD from the paper "[Hierarchical interpretations for neural network predictions](https://openreview.net/pdf?id=SkEqro0ctQ)" (ICLR 2019).
+Official code for using / reproducing ACD from the paper "[Hierarchical interpretations for neural network predictions](https://openreview.net/pdf?id=SkEqro0ctQ)" (ICLR 2019).
 This code produces hierarchical interpretations for different types of trained neural networks in pytorch.

 *Note: this repo is actively maintained.
 For any questions please file an issue.*